peopleware/openapi/resource/relationships-and-search.md

 ```

 Note that it is possible that `X` or `Y` are also relationships, and that in that case, data is also needed from the
-participating entities of that relationship, such as `Ya` and `Yb`.
+participating entities of that relationship, such as `XA` and `XB`.
 This is possible and must be evaluated case-by-case.
-If data is needed from `Ya` and `Yb`, it is recommended to also add the `href` of these entities to the `exact` field,
+If data is needed from `XA` and `XB`, it is recommended to also add the `href` of these entities to the `exact` field,
 to make the relationships where entities are used, discoverable through the search index.

 ### When to update the search index?